PaulSweeney89/P-S-Tasks/Project-Iris/README.md

 ax1.set_xticks(arange(start, (end + step) ,step))
 ```
 - In addition to displaying the xtick or bin ranges values on the x-axis of the subplots, another very useful and practical application is to use the matplotlib.ticker (imported as mtick) module to format the histogram axes ticks.
-In this incidence using the **PercentFormatter()** to set the y-axis and histogram sample count values as a percentage of the total sample counts, which helps improve the insights into the dataset and comparisions between the histograms.
+In this incidence using the **PercentFormatter()** to with the weighted count values sets the y-axis and histogram sample counts as a percentage of the total sample counts, which helps improve the insights into the dataset and comparisions between the histograms.
 ```
 ax1.yaxis.set_major_formatter(mtick.PercentFormatter())
 ```